Does My Dog Have Urinary Incontinence?

 Causes of Urinary Incontinence in Dogs

-It can affect any dog of any breed, age, and gender.
-Affected dogs typically strain to urinate, urinate only a few drops with discomfort, have blood in the urine and of course, urinate where they are not supposed to.
-A urinalysis may provide insight on the presence of bacteria, white blood cells and red blood cells.
-Treatment consists generally of a course of antibiotics.
+Urinary tract infections can affect any dog of any breed, age, and gender.
+Affected dogs typically strain to urinate, urinate only a few drops with discomfort, have blood in the urine, and of course, urinate where they are not supposed to.
+A urinalysis may provide insight on the presence of bacteria, white blood cells, and red blood cells.
+Treatment generally consists of a course of antibiotics.

 Questions & Answers